-Arsenic Contamination of Water
+Arsenic in Water

 ClearPlus TITAN-Ox 7 Arsenic Reduction Filter

 5.0 out of 5 stars (1 review)

 Arsenic is a semi-metallic element with the chemical symbol "As."
 It is a member of the nitrogen family, occurs naturally in rocks and soils, and can contaminate water that comes in contact with these rocks and soils.
 Arsenic is odorless and tasteless.
 It can combine with other elements to form inorganic and organic arsenicals.
 In general, inorganic derivatives are regarded as more toxic than the organic forms.
 While food can contain both inorganic and organic arsenicals, primarily inorganic forms are present in water.

 What are the effects of arsenic in water?